Spunc/PsychDetect/README.md

 3. After a random delay, the audio player will insert a small gap of silence into the noise.
 4. Release the space key as soon as you identify a gap.
 5. If you are correct, *Reward* will light up at the subject's I/O window.
 6. Again, hold down the space key to initiate the next trial.
 Steps 3 to 6 will repeat until all trials have been played.
+Notice that there will also be catch trials, that are trials with a gap length of zero, intermixed with regular trials.
+See the [Wiki](https://github.com/Spunc/PsychDetect/wiki/Experimentation) for more information about experimentation and the go/no go procedure.
 7. After all trials have been played, the audio player will stop playing noise.
 You can save the session's data by clicking on “Save”.

 Throughout the hole session, you can survey all experimental events at Matlab's console.